I think I might have ADHD, but I've never been diagnosed. What should I do?

 I have already been diagnosed with ADHD and would like to receive medication treatment for it.
 What do I need to do?

-UHS does not provide medication treatment for ADHD.
-The UHS counseling staff are, however, available to assist students seeking ADHD-related evaluations and treatment by providing referrals to local professionals who provide these services, including local psychologists and psychiatrists who accept the Anthem BlueCross Student Health Insurance Plan.
-The first thing you need to do is to speak to a counselor in CPS.
-You can drop by CPS or call (510) 642-9494 to schedule an appointment.
+At this time, UHS does not provide medication treatment for ADHD.
+The UHS counseling staff are, however, available to assist students seeking ADHD-related evaluations and treatment by providing referrals to local professionals who provide these services, including local psychologists and psychiatrists who accept the Student Health Insurance Plan (SHIP).
+The first thing you need to do is to speak to a counselor in CAPS.
+You can drop by CAPS or call (510) 642-9494 to schedule an appointment.
 The counselor will ask you some basic questions and discuss your options with you, including referrals to local psychologists for an updated diagnostic assessment and/or referrals to local psychiatrists for a medication evaluation.

 Can a UHS physician or nurse practitioner start me on medication and/or refill my roommate's medication?

 UHS clinicians do not prescribe ADHD medication.
-CPS counselors are available to assist students who are interested in medication treatment, when appropriate, with local psychiatrists who treat ADHD.
+CAPS counselors are available to assist students who are interested in medication treatment, when appropriate, with local psychiatrists who treat ADHD.